Reviewing Jowell Global (NASDAQ:JWEL) and Home Bistro (OTCMKTS:HBIS)

 Home Bistro has lower revenue, but higher earnings than Jowell Global.

-This is a summary of recent recommendations and price targets for Jowell Global and Home Bistro, as reported by MarketBeat.com.
+This is a summary of recent ratings and target prices for Jowell Global and Home Bistro, as reported by MarketBeat.

 |Sell Ratings